citizenlabsgr/openbudgetwy/_treemap/README.md

 To create the treemap data files perform the following steps:

 1. Save the budget in a commma-seperated-value (CSV) format.
+CONFIRM that dollar amounts are in whole dollars (no decimals).
 	> File > Save As...
 2. Create or edit a configuration file.
 	> To view an existing configuration file, open the config.json